 Unlike exfiltration by insiders, exfiltration by outsiders indicates that someone from outside an organization has stolen valuable company data.

-Here are three examples of data exfiltration by outsiders:
+Here are six examples of data exfiltration by outsiders:

 - In 2014, eBay suffered a breach that impacted 145 million users.
 In this case, cybercriminals gained unauthorized access to eBay’s corporate network through a handful of compromised employee log-in credentials.
 At the time, it was the second-biggest breach of a U.S. company based on the number of records accessed by hackers.